An Incident at the Opera Ball on Mardi Gras in 1778: The king's brother and his mistress

 Was challenged to the duel by the Duc de Bourbon: Charles-Philippe de France, Comte d'Artois, portrayed by François Gérard in 1825 as Charles X, King of France.

-Louise-Marie-Thérèse-Bathilde d'Orléans, Duchesse de Bourbon, née Princesse du sang de France, and therefore a member of the extended royal family, recognised Charles-Philippe de France, Comte d'Artois, the king's brother, who was accompanied by his mistress Anne-Michelle-Dorothée de Roncherolles, Comtesse de Canillac (1753–1844), which also didn't go unnoticed by the Duchesse de Bourbon.
+Louise-Marie-Thérèse-Bathilde d'Orléans, Duchesse de Bourbon, née Princesse du sang de France and thus a member of the extended royal family, recognised Charles-Philippe de France, Comte d'Artois, the king's brother.
+He was accompanied by his mistress Anne-Michelle-Dorothée de Roncherolles, Comtesse de Canillac (1753–1844), whom the Duchesse de Bourbon also recognised, although both she and the Comte d'Artois were masked.
 At that time, the Comtesse de Canillac served as a lady-in-waiting to Élisabeth, Princesse de France, the king's unmarried sister.

 Provoked the duel within the royal family: Louise-Marie-Thérèse-Bathilde d'Orléans, Duchesse de Bourbon, née Princesse du sang de France, wife of the Duc de Bourbon, portrayed by Louis-Michel van Loo around 1770.

-The Comte d'Artois and the Comtesse de Canillac, who were both masked, noticed that they were being watched by the Duchesse de Bourbon, who was also masked, but who was easily recognisable because of her behaviour.
-The Comte d'Artois and the Comtesse de Canillac separated in the crowd at the ball in order to confuse the curious Duchesse de Bourbon and to avoid an embarrassing situation that could have quickly escalated into a scandal.
-At that time both of them were already married.
-The Comte d'Artois to Marie-Thérèse de Savoie and the Comtesse de Canillac to Ignace de Montboissier-Beaufort-Canillac, Comte de Canillac (1750–1809).
-In addition, the Comtesse de Canillac was once the Dame de compagnie (Lady companion) of the Duchesse de Bourbon until her husband, the Duc de Bourbon, fell in love with the young, pretty comtesse.
-When the Duchesse de Bourbon found out about this, she dismissed the Comtesse de Canillac.
-But the story could no longer be kept secret.
-The duchesse was embarrassed and tout-Paris was amused.
-So the Duchesse de Bourbon was anything but amused to see the Comtesse de Canillac.
-She also considered it an affront that the Comte d'Artois had dared to take the comtesse with him to the ball after everything that had happened.
-Accordingly, she wanted to confront him.
-When the Comte d'Artois sat down, the Duchesse de Bourbon sat down next to him.
-After exchanging a few words, during which the still masked Comte d'Artois did not identify himself, the irritated duchesse tore the false beard from the comte's face with such violence that the straps with which the false beard was attached to the mask tore.
-The Comte d'Artois, furious at the embarrassment caused by the Duchesse de Bourbon, crushed the duchesse's mask on her face with such violence that she wept.
-Whereupon the Comte d'Artois rose and left without saying a word.
+The Comte d'Artois and the Comtesse de Canillac noticed that they were being watched by the Duchesse de Bourbon, who, despite also being masked, was recognisable by her behaviour.
+To escape her scrutiny, they separated in the crowd in order to avoid an embarrassing situation that might have escalated into a scandal, as they were both married at the time – to Marie-Thérèse de Savoie and Ignace de Montboissier-Beaufort-Canillac, Comte de Canillac (1750–1809), respectively.
+In addition, the Comtesse de Canillac had once served as Dame de compagnie (Lady companion) to the Duchesse de Bourbon until the latter's husband, the Duc de Bourbon, became enamoured of the young and attractive comtesse.
+When the Duchesse de Bourbon discovered this, she dismissed her.
+Despite the dismissal, the affair could not be kept secret and soon became known at court.
+The duchesse was embarrassed by these events, while other members of the nobility and the courtiers were amused.
+Due to their prior history, the Duchesse de Bourbon was displeased to see the Comtesse de Canillac at the masquerade.
+She also considered it an affront that the Comte d'Artois had brought the comtesse with him following their earlier dispute.
+Determined to confront him, she sat down beside the Comte d'Artois when he took his seat.
+After exchanging a few words, during which he did not identify himself, the still-masked duchesse, in irritation, tore the false beard from his face with such force that the straps attaching it to the mask broke, revealing his identity.
+Furious at the embarrassment, the Comte d'Artois then tore off the duchesse's mask with equal force, causing her to weep.
+Without a word, he then withdrew.